Mylan: Generic Advair agreement

-EpiPen4Schools Launch
+EpiPen4Schools launch

 In 2012, the company launched a program called EpiPen4Schools to sell EpiPens in bulk and with discounts to schools.
 To participate in the program schools had to agree not to buy epinephrine autoinjectors from any other company for a year, a requirement which a company spokesperson said is no longer part of its program.

-In December 2012, the National Association of State Boards of Education launched a policy initiative designed to "help state boards of education as they develop student health policies regarding anaphylaxis and epinephrine auto-injector access and use," and advocated for state laws protecting school from legal liability for stocking and using epinephrine autoinjectors.
+In December 2012, the National Association of State Boards of Education launched a policy initiative designed to "help state boards of education as they develop student health policies regarding anaphylaxis and epinephrine auto-injector access and use," and advocated for state laws protecting schools from legal liability for stocking and using epinephrine autoinjectors.
 Gayle Manchin, the mother of the company's CEO, Heather Bresch, had become president of the association in 2010, and shortly after had discussed donations from her "daughter's company" to the association.
 Manchin had been appointed to the West Virginia state school board by her husband, then-governor of the state Joe Manchin, in 2007.
 In a statement, the company said, "There is no truth to the suggestion that the company's efforts were anything but straightforward or that we are aware of anyone advocating inappropriately for the right of schoolchildren to have access to potential life-saving medicine."

-After successful lobbying from the company, in 2013, the "School Access to Emergency Epinephrine Act" became law after passing Congress with broad and bipartisan support; it protected anyone from liability if they administered epinephrine to a child in a school (previously, only trained professionals or the affected person were allowed to administer the drug, and were open to liability), and it provided some financial incentives for schools that didn’t already stock epinephrine autoinjector to start stocking them.
+After successful lobbying from the company, in 2013, the "School Access to Emergency Epinephrine Act" became law after passing Congress with broad and bipartisan support; it protected anyone from liability if they administered epinephrine to a child in a school (previously, only trained professionals or the affected person were allowed to administer the drug, and were open to liability), and it provided some financial incentives for schools that didn't already stock epinephrine autoinjector to start stocking them.
 Joe Manchin, the father of Mylan's CEO, was a senator at that time.

 Agila acquisition

-In 2013, the company acquired an Indian generic injectable drugs company, Agila Specialties Private, for $1.6 billion.
-In 2015 three plants acquired in that deal were issued warning letters by the FDA.
+Mylan executives lobbied for the Generic Drug User Fee Amendments of 2012 to have generic drug manufacturers fund increased FDA investigations of offshore manufacturing plants.
+The following year, it purchased Agila Specialties Private, an Indian company specializing in generic injectable drugs, for $1.6 billion.
+When three Mylan plants, two of which were acquired from Agila, were censured over the following two years due to contamination issues, the Agila acquisition was criticized as corrupting Mylan's prior commitment to quality control.